 "Basically, we started out with the great verse where Jesus says, “Come unto me all you who labor.”
 I believe he is talking about laboring under religion, and I think the context in Matthew 11 bears that out.
 He is saying, “Come to me and accept your life with me in the kingdom of God as a little child would accept it, and just begin to live it.”"
 (Willard, Living in Christ's Presence: Final Words on Heaven and the Kingdom of God, p.
 115)

 I was twenty-one, and a new follower of Jesus, when I worked for Woodward Governor.
 My workday began at 4 AM, hours before the machine operators arrived.
 My job was to clean the oil and grease from around and on the machines.
 It was hard, unattractive, dirty work.
 But it was mostly energizing and life-giving.
-It was different, because I was different.
-I had come to Jesus, and viewed myself as working hard for his name's sake.
+Work was different, because I was different.
+I had come to Jesus, and viewed myself as working hard, for his name's sake.

-The real issue is not the job, but who we come to.
+The real issue is not the job, but who we really work for.
 The basic question is "who do I belong to?"
 This determines whether or not we experience life, to include our jobs, as meaningless and bone-wearying, or purposeful and life-giving.
 As I began seeing my laboring as for the Lord, my true Employer, my attitude towards work changed.